-In the following animation we apply the AMSS to a chessboard image until the middle squares disappear ( $R \sim 34$ ).
+In Figure 30 we apply the AMSS to a chessboard image until the middle squares disappear $(R \approx 34)$ .
 This example also shows that the algorithm is not contrast invariant, which means that new gray levels can appear in the output image.
 The little gray shade then fattens conquering progressively almost all the space available.

 On the other hand, curves with thin boundary break and eventually collapse.
 This is a major drawback of pixel-based algorithms, which are limited to the initial grid and are blind to the intrinsic geometry of the image.
-A subpixel vision is required for accurate evolutions (see for example level lines shortening)
+A subpixel vision is required for accurate evolutions.